ncsa/dns-infra-check/README.md

 It also supports the following arguments

+      -6
-      -ns value
+            Perform NS record checks against any AAAA records -ns value
             Additional name servers to query
       -retries int
             Number of retries (default 3)
-      -timeout duration
+      -skipnschecks
+            Skip the NS record checks, only run queries for the A records -timeout duration
             timeout for queries (default 5s)

 # Example output: